hashicorp/envconsul/README.md

 Installation
 ------------
-You can download a released `envconsul` artifact from [the envconsul release page][Releases] on GitHub.
+You can download a released `envconsul` artifact from [the envconsul release page](https://releases.hashicorp.com/envconsul/).
 If you wish to compile from source, you will need to have buildtools and [Go][] installed:

 ```shell
 $ git clone https://github.com/hashicorp/envconsul.git